-Our policy is approved by our trustees and committee and will be reviewed and updated every two years.
+Our policy is approved by our Trustees and committee and will be reviewed and updated annually.
 We will publish and promote this policy to all staff, paid or unpaid, through induction, training and supervision.
-We endeavour to disseminate, as appropriate, this policy to all who come into contact with our show e.g. children, young people, adults at risk, their parents, carers, families, teachers and volunteers.
+We endeavour to disseminate, as appropriate, this policy to all who come into contact with our sculpture show eg children, young people, adults at risk, their parents, carers, families, teachers and volunteers.